dcattaneo/users-list/README.md

--[V] Fetch 100 rows of data using the API.
+Fetching 100 rows of data consuming an API.

--[V] Display the data in a table format.
+Displaying the data in a table format.

--[V] Provide the option to color rows.
+Providing an option to color rows.

--[V] Allow the data to be sorted by country.
+Adding functionality to allow the user to sort the data by country.

--[V] Enable the ability to delete a row.
+Adding functionality to delete users.

--[V] Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.
+Implementing a feature to allow the user to restore the initial state.

--[V] Handle any potential errors that may occur.
+Handling  errors

--[V] Implement a feature that allows the user to filter the data by country.
+Allowing the user to filter the data by country.

--[V] Avoid sorting users when changing the filter by country (useMemo, useCallback).
+Avoiding the sorting users functionality when changing the filter by country (useMemo, useCallback).